Davidster/SetMyLines/README.md

 - ~Fix roster download script so it does all queries in parallel instead of 1 at a time~
 - ~Figure out how to use yahoo API to update roster~
 - ~Formalize problem as minimum-cost flow, then implement algorithm in polynomial time to solve it, as per this [response](https://cs.stackexchange.com/questions/104854/placing-items-into-compatible-bucket-types-to-find-an-optimal-total-value).~
-- ~Create some tests to prove the performance of the bench-setting algorithm by downloading some sample lineups and optimizing them.~ Be sure to save the resulting total value of each optimized lineup to ensure that the algorithm's perfomance will not degrade over time...
-Will do this once unit tests time comes around.
+- ~Create some tests to prove the performance of the bench-setting algorithm by downloading some sample lineups and optimizing them.~
 - ~Create CloudFormation template as per this [example](https://github.com/awslabs/aws-serverless-express/tree/master/examples/basic-starter), allowing the site to be deployed completely serverless.~
 - ~Clean out all code that was used to deploy the app to a VPS~
 - ~Wrap maxflowmincost code into python lambda function, make sure it's callable from main express app lambda~